Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

    > `type Name = String`
    > `data Pet = Cat | Dog Name`

+- We use the expression _makes up_* to highlight the fact that although in colloquial haskell, Data  constructor are referred as the _values_ that inhabit the _types_ of the Data declaration, **technically** they are not, but actually are the _means_ to makes those value.
+The conflation comes from the fact that the value actually created, is a value **"tagged"** by the name of the Data constructor (_more explanation  below_).

 - **Data constructors** themselves have a type and can either be constant values _(nullary)_ or _take one or more arguments_, like functions.

-   > The data constructors have the following types:
+   > The data constructors above have the following types:
    >
    > `Prelude> :t Cat`
    > `Cat :: Pet `